ilieva1maya/ChristmasTime/README.md

 # ChristmasTime

-Welcome to my first student's project in Angular!
+Welcome to Santa’s Warehouse!

-This is a site where Santa's dwarfs can register and start to produce (create) presents.
-The "work in progress" presents are visible in the warehouse (catalog).
-The progress of each presenet is reflected (edit) only by the owner.
-When the present "is ready", it can be finished (delete).
+This is where Santa’s elves are hired (register) and start to create presents.
+The presents in progress are displayed in the warehouse catalog for everyone to see.
+Each present’s progress can only be edited by its owner (the elf responsible).
+Once a present is finished and ready, it can be marked as complete (deleted from the system).

 These are the covered functionalities:
 * client – server architecture